 We've followed all of the RSS feeds of the below blogs, exported the OPML file and made it ready for you to import into your Feedly account or your favourite feed reader.
 Life couldn't be simpler we think ;-)

 Back in the day when we had AstoundingWeb.org, founded by Glenn Davis, one of the very first web designers, you could easily check out on that site what was going on.
-Unfortunately, that site is now dead so you're going to have to look elsewhere to find your fix of web design blogs.
+Unfortunately, that site is now dead so you're going to have to look elsewhere to find your fix.

-- Download and save the OPML file with our 101 favourite web design blogs to follow.
+- Download and save the OPML file with our list.

 - Now, open feedly.com and click on Organize at the bottom of the left-hand navigation menu.